-For instance, the Golden Shepherd – a mix between a GSD and a Golden Retriever – has the strength and size of a GS with the swimming ability of a Retriever.
+For instance, the Golden Shepherd, a mix between a GSD and a Golden Retriever, has the strength and size of a GS with the swimming ability of a Retriever.

-The Shug – a combination of a GSD and a Pug – is extremely intelligent.
+The Shug—a combination of a GSD and a pug—is extremely intelligent.
 These various GS mixes allow you to select specific personality traits for your dog, whether you’re looking for a pet or a work animal.
-While each mix has different personality traits they all share many similarities with pure GSDs.
+While each mix has different personality traits, they all share many similarities with pure GSDs.

 We’ll dive into the details below, but we also put this info into an awesome German Shepherd Mixes infographic.
-You may think you know German Shepherds, but we bet a least a few of these breeds will surprise you!
+You may think you know German Shepherds, but we bet at least a few of these breeds will surprise you!

 German Shepherds have bloodlines that date back to the late 1800’s and have continuously been bred to help place a higher emphasis on these traits, constantly evolving them into an amazing working breed that’s sought out around the world.

-- Keen Sense Of Smell: German Shepherds, with their long snout, have some of the most developed senses of smell out of any other breed of dog.
+• Keen Sense of Smell: German Shepherds, with their long snout, have some of the most developed senses of smell out of any other breed of dog.
 This makes them perfect for sniffing out bombs, drugs, and other hazardous materials.

-- Amazing Versatility: German Shepherds adapt to any situation you can throw them into.
-When you couple this versatility with their high levels of intelligence, and loyalty, it’s easy to see why they’re always put into working situations.
+• Amazing Versatility: German Shepherds adapt to any situation you can throw them into.
+When you couple this versatility with their high levels of intelligence and loyalty, it’s easy to see why they’re always put into working situations.

-- Endless Energy: German Shepherds seem to never get tired.
+• Endless Energy: German Shepherds seem to never get tired.
 This is one of the traits that drew farm owners to use them as herding dogs throughout the years.

 Thankfully, most German Shepherds have these traits ingrained into their DNA and come ready to tackle any obstacle you throw in their way.

-There are other breeds of dogs, though, that have their own unique traits that blend in perfectly with the German Shepherd’s natural abilities, to unleash a completely new personality.
+There are other breeds of dogs, though, that have their own unique traits that blend in perfectly with the German Shepherd’s natural abilities to unleash a completely new personality.

 Popular German Shepherd Mixes